Bracken Ferns detail, near Cape Leeuwin, Augusta.

 I was up walking along a quiet country lane before sunrise enjoying the cool of the morning.
 This also happened to be the best time of the day to avoid bush flies.
 It had been hot the past few days and the flies had been overly friendly.
 A few more weeks and they would die off.

-As I walked along I came across a mass of bracken ferns.
+I came across a mass of bracken ferns.
 The curves of the bracken were graceful and delicate.
-A soft, even glow of light from blue sky above lit the scene.
+A soft, even pre-dawn glow of light from the blue sky above lit the scene.

 I made this image just before the first rays of sunlight spread across the landscape.
 The gentle tracing textures and forms are revealed by the soft light.
 Had direct sunlight hit the ferns it would have destroyed this affect.
 This exposure took over half a minute in relatively low light.